Can Foreigners Buy Property in Bali?

 - Zoning verification, confirming the land is zoned for villa/tourism use (not agricultural or residential-only)

-- Developer track record: previous completions, company standing, financial health
+- Developer track record across previous completions, company standing and financial health

 Common Issues We See